 - Two SpaceX employees had previously warned of a possible security breach but their concerns were dismissed.

 - A hacker’s group has claimed responsibility for the attack via Snapchat.

 All of the above will need to be reported.
-But what’s your angle?
+But what’s your story’s angle?

-A story’s angle is simply a specific focus of a larger topic.
+An angle in a story is simply a specific focus of a larger topic.

-When applied to the world of content marketing, the keyword can frame your angle.
+When applied to the world of SEO content, the keyword can frame your angle.